TunaSaygin/Cs-449-Ball-Thrower-Catcher-bot/README.md

 ## Overview

 This project involves the development of a ball-throwing and catching robotic system.
-The system utilizes the Robotic library (`ry`) for simulation and control, and includes a thrower robot that calculates optimal trajectories and velocities to throw a ball, and a catcher robot that dynamically adjusts its position to catch the thrown ball.
+The system utilizes the Robotic library (`ry`) (version 0.1.10) for simulation and control, and includes a thrower robot that calculates optimal trajectories and velocities to throw a ball, and a catcher robot that dynamically adjusts its position to catch the thrown ball.

 The project demonstrates advanced robotics concepts such as:
 - Trajectory optimization